 The findings of this assessment will inform Thai stakeholders and the O&G company on a pathway forward in implementing Thailand’s first Rigs to Reefs Program.
 Great Ecology’s work will be used to aid regulators, operators, scientists, and other relevant stakeholders in Thailand as Thailand continues to develop and enhance its artificial reef program to include a Rigs-to-Reefs option.

-Biological Assessment, Ecological Design & Planning, Marine and Aquatic Services,
+Aquatic Services, Biological Assessment, Ecological Design & Planning, Ecological Design & Restoration,